rust-lang/rustc-perf/docs/comparison-analysis.md

 * how large a change is regardless of the direction of the change
 * how much that change went over the significance threshold

-If a large change only happens to go over the significance threshold by a small factor, then the over magnitude of the change is considered small.
+As an example, if a change that is large in absolute terms only exceeds the significance threshold by a small factor, then the overall magnitude of the change is considered small.

 #### Relevance algorithm

 The actual algorithm for determining relevance of a comparison summary may change, but in general the following rules apply:
-* High relevance: any number of very large or large changes, a small amount of medium changes, or a large amount of small or very small changes.
+* High relevance: any number of very large or large changes, a small amount of medium changes, or a large number of small or very small changes.
-* Medium relevance: any number of very large or large changes, any medium change, or smaller but still substantial amount of small or very small changes.
+* Medium relevance: any number of very large or large changes, any medium change, or smaller but still substantial number of small or very small changes.
-* Small relevance: if it doesn't fit into the above two categories, it ends in this category.
+* Low relevance: if it doesn't fit into the above two categories, it ends in this category.

 ### "Dodgy" Test Cases